NexxieIsNotACoder/unitconverter/README.md

 # unitconverter
- convert units (imperial to metric). as of right now you could only convert F to C and miles to kilometers
+ convert units (imperial to metric). unfortunately there's only limited options for you to convert:
+ 1. Fahrenheit to Celcius
+ 1. Miles to Kilometers
+ 1. Ounces to Grams
+ 1. Pounds to Kilograms
+ 1. Gallons to Liters

+# how to install
+you can go install a binary under the "releases" tab or build it yourself